 Is Cologne, Germany, Worth Visiting?
-A Guide to Top Things to Do in the City
+A Guide to Top Things to Do

 Cologne, nestled along the beautiful Rhine River, is a hidden treasure in the western part of Germany.